ddmnet/Programming-Challenge/challenge__10/README.md

 Your program will be judged against the following criteria:

-	1. Do your triangles have Sierpenski Triangle form?
+	1. Does your triangle have Sierpenski Triangle form?
 	2. Number of characters of code

 ### Rules